 Currently the vast majority of broilers, chickens that are selected and bred for the sole purpose of producing meat, experience such a fast and unnatural growth rate that they suffer from cardio-respiratory insufficiency, dilated hearts and painful lameness at just a few weeks old.

 Industrial broiler chicken production was developed after World War II to supply the market with large amounts of relatively cheap meat.
 This is still the predominant production model, and is continuing to expand on a global scale.
-More than 7.3 billion broiler chickens were reared in the EU alone in 2018.
+More than 6.4 billion broiler chickens were reared in the EU in 2019.

 Although broiler chickens live a short life, they reach their final slaughter weight (1.5-2kg) in around 40 days, it is a life full of suffering from the moment they hatch.
 Broiler chickens are selected to grow faster and as a result they suffer from leg problems, heart failure, sudden death syndrome or ascites, an abnormal buildup of fluid in the abdomen, when they are only a few weeks old.